Apartment 7A - Everything You Need To Know

 Who is directing and producing Apartment 7A?

-The movie will be produced by a host of well-known figures that include "A Quiet Place" star and director John Krasinski and director Michael Bay.
-This is because "Apartment 7A" will be a joint operation between Krasinski and Allyson Seeger's Sunday Night Productions and Bay, Brad Fuller, and Andrew Form's Platinum Dunes.
+"Apartment 7A" will be produced by a host of well-known figures that include "A Quiet Place" star and director John Krasinski and director Michael Bay.
+In fact, "Apartment 7A" will be a joint operation between Krasinski and Allyson Seeger's Sunday Night Productions and Bay, Brad Fuller, and Andrew Form's Platinum Dunes.
 All five will be listed as producers.

-Natalie Erika James of "Relic" Fame is set to direct the movie, as well as co-write the script.
-James' and the producers' attachment to the project was first reported in March 2021 (per Deadline).
+Natalie Erika James of "Relic" fame is set to direct the movie, as well as co-write the script.
+James' and the producers' attachment to the project was first reported in March 2021.